me-box/zestdb/README.md

 An API exists to support key/value storage and retrieval as well as times series storage and retrieval which is specified as part of the path.

+Access control is supported by through macaroons which can be enabled using a command-line flag.
+A command-line tool is provided to help mint macaroons for testing.

+The zest protocol is documented [here](https://github.com/jptmoore/zest/tree/master/doc).

 ### Usage example

 You can run a server and test client using Docker.
 Each command supports --help to get a list of parameters.